-In the use of any Facebook account or other social networking site, you may not, without express permission from the superintendent of schools, use the school's logo, likeness or any school photographs or other property that belongs to the school.
+In the use of any social networking site, you may not, without express permission from the superintendent of schools, use the school's logo, likeness or any school photographs or other property that belongs to the school.

-References to "Facebook" are not included to limit application of this policy to use of that program.
 All online, electronic or computerized means of communication are subject to this policy.
 Given the rapid pace of technological change it is not possible to identify all proprietary or commonly named or identified means of such communications.

-The Superintendent or her/his designees will periodically conduct internet searches to see if teachers, staff or coaches have posted inappropriate materials on-line.
+The Superintendent or her/his designees will periodically conduct internet searches to see if teachers, staff or coaches have posted inappropriate materials online.
 When inappropriate use of computers and websites is discovered, the School Principals and Superintendent will promptly bring that inappropriate use to the attention of the staff member and may consider and apply disciplinary action up to and including termination.
 Any such discipline will be conducted in accordance with collective bargaining agreements and state and federal law.